U.S. review gives boost to Keystone oil pipeline

 Supporters of the project, which would bring oil to Texas refineries, have dismissed concerns it would lead to additional greenhouse gas emissions, saying the oil would reach markets regardless of whether the pipeline is built.

-President Barack Obama rejected the line in 2011 on concerns about its route through ecologically sensitive regions of Nebraska and after several high-profile spills on lines carrying Canadian crude.
+Obama rejected the pipeline in 2011 on concerns about its route through ecologically sensitive regions of Nebraska and after several high-profile spills on lines carrying Canadian crude.

-TransCanada Corp Chief Executive Russ Girling said that construction of the pipeline could be complete by late 2014 or early 2105 if a final decision by the Obama administration comes by midsummer.
+TransCanada’s chief executive, Russ Girling, said that construction of the pipeline could be complete by late 2014 or early 2105 if a final decision by the Obama administration comes by midsummer.

-State Department Assistant Secretary Kerri-Ann Jones repeatedly refused to address whether the report offered support for building the pipeline, instead telling reporters on a press call that it would be premature to draw conclusions from the environmental assessment.
+Kerri-Ann Jones, assistant secretary of the State Department, repeatedly refused to address whether the report offered support for building the pipeline, telling reporters on a press call that it would be premature to draw conclusions from the environmental assessment.

 “We’re really looking for the public debate at this point,” Jones said.
 “We’re looking for the feedback from the public to help us shape this going forward.”

+ClearView Energy Partners, an energy consulting firm, said the draft review signals that the administration may be preparing to argue that the construction of Keystone will not play a major role in climate change.

+“Today’s SEIS could be an indication that the White House is trending towards approval,” ClearView said in a research note, although the group warned the administration may not be fully committed to that decision yet.

 Many environmentalists oppose the project because, from wells to wheels, oil sands are more carbon-intensive than average crudes refined in the United States.
-They had been cheered by recent strong speeches by President Obama and Secretary of State John Kerry on the need to take action on climate.
+They had been cheered by recent strong speeches by Obama and Secretary of State John Kerry on the need to take action on climate change.

 “We’re hearing the same rehashed arguments from the State Department about why a great threat to the climate is not a threat at all,” said Bill McKibben, the founder of 350.org, an environmental group.